Credit: Mobile payment image via Shutterstock

 For in-store transactions, businesses that don't already have an NFC reader can buy or rent one from Google's partner, First Data.
 Customers with Android phones running the Google Wallet app will then be able to hold their device over the reader to make a payment.

 Merchants pay the normal card-present fees for Google Wallet transactions, with no additional charges from Google.
-Your business can also link its customer loyalty cards or Google Offers to its Google Wallet merchant account to let customers redeem rewards with a single tap of the smartphone.
+Your business can also link its customer loyalty cards or Google Offers to its Google Wallet merchant account to let customers redeem rewards with a single tap of their smartphone.

 If your business already uses a payment-processing service online, Google Wallet can be integrated with the service for no extra cost.
 Or, you can use Google as your new payment processor, with transaction fees starting at 1.9 percent.
+[Hands On: Google Wallet Tested]

 To get started with ISIS, your business will need an NFC reader, which you can rent or buy from your merchant services provider or one of ISIS' partners, listed here.
 ISIS doesn't charge additional transaction fees for merchants or customers.